 - A Cure for HIV disease that combines immunotherapy with lentivirus delivery of genetic medicine to reconstitute effective and natural immune control of this dangerous virus;

 - A novel strategy for curing phenylketonuria (PKU) – the second most common genetic disease in the U.S. and Europe; and,

 - Innovative approaches to immuno-oncology that use genetic medicine to modify tumors so these sites of disease become potent stimulators of the immune system causing tumor destruction, removing the genetic modification and avoiding long-term consequences of altered T cells

-The HIV Cure program is on track for an Investigational New Drug (IND) application submission to the FDA in 2019 followed by the start of AGT’s first clinical trial.
+The HIV Cure program is currently in Phase 1 clinical trials.
+Details on the ongoing trial can be found here.
 AGT overcame a longstanding obstacle in its progress toward a cure for PKU and is now selecting the best vector candidates from among many strong lentivirus configurations to gear up for steps toward a future clinical trial.
 The immuno-oncology program already has strong early indicators of success from animal testing and we are screening for the best candidate genetic medicine to take forward in a plan for treating hepatocellular (liver) cancer.